nro-bot/aprilhunt/index.md

 - What counts as finishing the hunt?

-Solving the meta is sufficient to enter the leaderboard (if you wish), without solving all puzzles.
+Solving the meta puzzle is sufficient to enter the leaderboard (if you wish).

 - What is a meta?